jacobg1/ember-quickGuide/README.md

 ```
 navigate to http://localhost:4200/books and you should see the same info displayed but now the books-list can be reused across views.

+Ember seems to be a fairly intuitive web framework.
+Coming from angular it seems very familiar.

 ## Further Reading / Useful Links